svolain/Inception/README.md

 # Inception

 Inception is a system administration project that focuses on building a containerized web infrastructure using Docker.
 It sets up and secures services like NGINX, WordPress, and MariaDB, creating custom Docker images and ensuring communication via a dedicated network.
-This project emphasizes best practices, security, and hands-on learning of essential DevOps skills.
+This project emphasizes hands-on learning of essential DevOps skills.

 ![inception map](/public/inception.jpg)